 If you haven't visited your dentist and dental hygienist in a while, it may be time for a dental prophylaxis appointment.
 This type of appointment is a standard preventive measure in dental medicine, which involves cleaning your teeth and inspecting your mouth for signs of any potential issues.
 While we'd all love it if our at-home oral care routine would be enough to keep our smiles perfect, seeing your dental professionals is crucial.
 So you may be wondering, what is dental prophylaxis, and why do I need it?
 Here's what you can expect from this type of dental visit.

-What Happens At A Dental Prophylaxis Appointment?
+What Happens at a Dental Prophylaxis Appointment?

-Most people need to see their dentist for this appointment twice a year.
-However, some people need to follow a different schedule.
-If your teeth and gums are very healthy, your dentist may not need to see you as often.
-Or, if you have a high risk of dental disease, you may need to up your frequency.
+The frequency of attending dental prophylaxis treatments is not a "one size fits all" situation.
+Some people need to see their dental professionals for a prophylaxis appointment twice a year.
+However, certain people should follow a different schedule.
+If your teeth and gums are very healthy, you may not need to go as often.
+On the other hand, if you have a high risk of dental disease, you may need to up your frequency.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.